binary-com/daily-report/_posts/en/2017-07-06-Dollar-Fed-As-Fed-Unwinds.md

 ## Trade Idea

-The late June spurt is starting to unwind for the EUR/USD but there could be further to fall.
+The late June spurt is starting to unwind for the EUR/USD but there could be a further fall in price levels.

 <img class="post-image" src="{{ site.url }}/images/2017-07-06-001.png" alt="{{ page.title }}" title="{{ page.title }}">